-- Broker Agencies: Both Broker Direct and BDElite collect premiums from brokers to pass onto the insurers who carry the underwritten risk exposure.
-Settlement to the insurers is after deducting our commissions and expenses for administering the policies and handling the claims.
-If a broker fails to settle their debt to us, we are still obliged to settle the balance due to the insurer. - At Broker Direct, the broker group placing the largest amount of premium represented 14% of total premium placed (2020: 16%). - The Company has strict acceptance criteria for the appointment of new broker agencies and monitors the brokers against agreed credit and settlement terms.
-Bad debt experience is negligible. - Proficient: Broker Direct's third party administration services are invoiced monthly in arrears, for settlement within 30 days.
-Insurers and Managing General Agents are pre-vetted and monitored for their financial stability.
+Brokers: Both Broker Direct and BDElite collect premiums from brokers to pass onto the insurers who carry the underwritten risk exposure.
+Settlement to the insurers is after deducting our fees, commissions and expenses for administering the policies and handling the claims.
+If a broker fails to settle their debt to us, we are still obliged to settle the balance due to the insurer.

+At Broker Direct, the broker group placing the largest amount of premium represented 18% of total premium placed (2021: 14%).

+The Company has strict acceptance criteria for the appointment of new broker agencies and monitors the brokers against agreed credit and settlement terms.
+Bad debt experience is negligible.

-- In addition to commission income on policy sales, BDElite Ltd receives fee income: (i) from at fault insurers for the provisions of rehabilitation services; (ii) from the suppliers of temporary replacement vehicles and legal services to motor accident claimants that we have referred and recommended to them. - The single largest fee income source represented 7% of BDElite's retained revenue (2020: 10%).
+- Insurers and Managing General Agents: Broker Direct's administration services are invoiced monthly in arrears, for settlement within 30 days.
+Insurers and Managing General Agents are pre-vetted and monitored for their financial stability. - In addition to commission income on policy sales, BDElite Ltd receives fee income: (i) from at fault insurers for the provisions of rehabilitation services; (ii) from the suppliers of temporary replacement vehicles and legal services to motor accident claimants that we have referred or recommended to them.

+The single largest fee income source represented 11% of BDElite's retained revenue (2021: 7%).